Alessandro-Dodon/pyvar/docs/README.md

 # pyvar Documentation

-This folder contains the supporting document that summarizes the pyvar package and its applications.
+This folder contains the supporting document that summarizes the `pyvar` package and its applications.

 ---

 ## 📄 report.pdf

-A brief overview of the project, including:
-- Project Plan/ Diary
-- Theoretical Foundations
-- Examples Results
-- References

-Useful as a quick reference or introduction to the package.
+This PDF provides a concise overview of the project, covering its theoretical foundations and key references.
+It serves as a helpful introduction or quick reference for users exploring the package.

----

-## 📚 For More Detail

-For a more in-depth discussion focused on the risk management models themselves, see `llm/knowledge_base.pdf`.